aerox0/node-p2p-chat/README.md

 Chat output: `server listening 0.0.0.0:54123`.

-Machine 1 to identify second machine it should receive its ip and addr for that from Machine 2 we have to send any message:
+Machine 1 to identify second machine it should receive its ip and port for that from Machine 2 we have to send any message:

 `Write: Hi!`

 Now we can chat with each other!